quii/learn-go-with-tests/os-exec.md

 A few things

-- When something is difficult to test, it's probably due to the separation of concerns not being quite right
+- When something is difficult to test, it's often due to the separation of concerns not being quite right
 - Dont add "test modes" into your code, instead use [Dependency Injection](/dependency-injection.md) so that you can model your dependencies and separate concerns.

 I have taken the liberty of guessing what the code might look like